tacoinfra/kiln/README.md

 * *Building from Source - The best place to start is [Tezos’ Documentation](http://tezos.gitlab.io/master/introduction/howtoget.html#build-from-sources).
 There are also several community guides, some of which you can find [here](https://docs.google.com/document/d/1iu-5j8vnnK00-t0CIQcbMDSz5PbEHI09YsKp8utEaj0/edit).*
 * *Using Docker - The docker image for Tezos can be found on [DockerHub](https://hub.docker.com/r/tezos/tezos/).
 They also provide a [simple script](http://tezos.gitlab.io/master/introduction/howtoget.html#docker-images) for retrieving the images.
 We do not yet have instructions on connecting the Tezos node and baking monitor Docker containers, but you can either set this up yourself or connect our Docker container to a node you built from source.*
-* *Using Obsidian’s Tezos Baking Platform - See the Tezos Baking Platform's [UsingTezos.md](https://gitlab.com/obsidian.systems/tezos-baking-platform/blob/develop/UsingTezos.md) for instructions.*
+* *Using Tezos Baking Platform - See the Tezos Baking Platform's [UsingTezos.md](https://gitlab.com/tezos-kiln/tezos-baking-platform/-/blob/develop/UsingTezos.md) for instructions.*

 ### Adding public nodes